What is Gum Graft Surgery?

 A receding gumline does not only change the way your smile looks, it also increases your risk of tooth damage and decay.
 When your gumline migrates away from its ideal placement, it exposes the roots of the teeth and the teeth look longer.
 Gum (gingival) recession can arise from gum (periodontal) disease, tooth misalignment, teeth grinding or clenching (bruxism), and other oral concerns.
-Dr. Tiffany Campbell may suggest you undergo a gum grafting procedure to treat gum recession and restore you to optimal oral health.
+Our dentist may suggest you undergo a gum grafting procedure to treat gum recession and restore you to optimal oral health.
 Gum grafting, or gingival recession treatment, takes tissue from other areas of your mouth or another source and uses it to replenish lost gums, returning your gums to their proper level.
 This procedure protects the roots of the teeth and can make you look and feel more confident.
 If you have experienced gum recession, call Made Ya Smile Spring Cypress today to set up a gum grafting consultation at our Houston, TX practice and take the next step in returning health to your smile.

 "Excellent service Love it"- L.A. / Google / Feb 28, 2020

 "Love love them very nice staff and Doctors"- T.P. / Google / Feb 27, 2020